Academic Support Center, McCutchan Hall

 Even after the tutor officially begins tutoring, the training process continues in the following ways:

-- Scripted Observations by the Director
+- Scripted Observations by the office staff and director

 - Tutor-to-Tutor Mentoring (both being mentored and serving as mentors)